cityofaustin/homelessness-dashboard/README.md

 *   Someone with data expertise to make sure reports stay accurate.
 Long term the data needs to stay somewhere where the data can be managed effectively.
 *   Potentially ability to expand or integrate dashboard into other mediums/more narrative driven content

-#### I need to update what the data disclaimer says

-Just modify the content in `assets/disclaimer.js`!

-#### I need to update the footer links or the content in the header

-Then you need to get comfy with the html, my friend.